 As physicians, we all decided to help others.
 Those of us in Emergency Medicine decided to help others at their most ill, at the most traumatic moment in their lives, or at their wits end as far as where to seek answers.
 Sometimes we can help, and sometimes we cannot.
 Regardless of what their reason or our ability to meet their expectations, patients come to offload some of their burdens of life.
 Maybe they can no longer care for themselves because their sepsis has drained them of all their energy.
-Or their addiction to substances (despite the number of times you’ve counseled them on breaking their habit) has brought them back to us either for either intoxicant effects or the pangs of being without for too long.
+Or their addiction to substances (despite the number of times you’ve counseled them on breaking their habit and getting suboxone online) has brought them back to us either for either intoxicant effects or the pangs of being without for too long.

 Regardless, we can feel the burden and it manifests as burnout.
 Burnout is a syndrome exemplified by emotional exhaustion, depersonalization and a sense of lack of accomplishment.
 It manifests in those whose careers aim at working with others.
 While stress is a normal part of life and work, when we cannot defuse the stress between shifts thereby allow it to build up will we be in danger of experiencing burnout.
 The syndrome can lead to us making clouded medical decisions which can have disastrous consequences.